osch/lua-lpugl/README.md

 LPugl is a minimal Lua-API for building GUIs.
 It is based on [Pugl], a minimal portable API for embeddable GUIs.

+LPugl provides only a very minimal API.
+See [lwtk] (*Lua Widget Toolkit*) for implementing GUI widgets on top of LPugl.

 #### Supported platforms:
    * X11
    * Windows